moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/internal_releases/_index.md

 With single tenant SaaS instances, Delivery has an increasing need to prepare private packages to remediate high-severity issues within
 [specific SLAs](/handbook/security/product-security/vulnerability-management/sla/).
-There is no official release process available to remediate these private instances; in case of a high-severity vulnerability, release managers must manually operate the release tooling available to remediate the single tenant SaaS instances within the remediation SLAs, impacting GitLab customers and the ability to remediate them on time:
+There is no official release process available to remediate these private instances; in case of a high-severity issue, release managers must manually operate the release tooling available to remediate the single tenant SaaS instances within the remediation SLAs, impacting GitLab customers and the ability to remediate them on time: